If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 However, commercial chicken houses come with significant downsides as well.

-First of all, the broilers are often kept indoors (in some cases, the birds are given access to the outdoors through small openings or doors, but the outdoor space is small and rarely utilized by the birds.)
+First of all, the broilers are normally kept indoors for the majority of their lives (in some cases, the birds are given access to the outdoors through small openings or doors, but the outdoor space is small and rarely utilized by the birds.)

 Why is this a problem?